 Although zebrafish models of stress and anxiety have only recently been developed, research focusing on the effects of genetic manipulation on behavioral phenotypes is being conducted in conjunction with physiological analyses.
-Using forward and reverse genetic engineering, transgenic zebrafish strains have been established to model brain disorders and to screen the genetic factors that induce or intensify pathogenesis (19,20).
+Using forward and reverse genetic engineering, transgenic zebrafish strains have been established to model brain disorders and to screen the genetic factors that induce or intensify pathogenesis (Amsterdam and Becker 2005; Zon and Peterson 2005).
 Typically, zebrafish models are used to analyze the physiological mechanisms disrupted by genetic mutation that lead to neurobiological morphology relevant to psychiatric disorders.
 However, recent research has also assessed the behavioral phenotypes associated with these neurological abnormalities.

 Several transgenic zebrafish exhibit robust aberrant behavioral phenotypes linked to the knockout of specific target genes.
-For example, nevermind (nev) gene mutant zebrafish display severe disruption of optic nerve innervation (21).
-While muscle morphology is normal, nev dorsal retinotectal axon projections terminate on both the dorsal and ventral side of the tectum, resulting in atypical swimming phenotypes (22).
-Specifically, these mutants display a corkscrew swimming pattern, in which they rotate around their long body axis (22).
-Similarly, sphingosylphosphorylcholine (SPC, a lipid mediator) KO zebrafish perform spontaneous erratic movements and escape behaviors (e.g., rapid turning) without provocation from stressful stimuli (22).
+For example, nevermind (nev) gene mutant zebrafish display severe disruption of optic nerve innervation (Solnica-Krezel 1999).
+While muscle morphology is normal, nev dorsal retinotectal axon projections terminate on both the dorsal and ventral side of the tectum, resulting in atypical swimming phenotypes (Patton and Zon 2001).
+Specifically, these mutants display a corkscrew swimming pattern, in which they rotate around their long body axis (Patton and Zon 2001).
+Similarly, sphingosylphosphorylcholine (SPC, a lipid mediator) KO zebrafish perform spontaneous erratic movements and escape behaviors (e.g., rapid turning) without provocation from stressful stimuli (Patton and Zon 2001).

 Many of the transgenic zebrafish models in current use focus on abnormal developmental patterns that prevent proper innervations between nuclei and in turn disrupt neurophysiology.
 One example of this is the mutation of the Lhx2 homolog, bel, a transcription factor involved in retinotectal axonal growth.
 The optic chiasm does not form in these zebrafish mutants resulting in a robust phenotype that simulates a related human disorder, non-decussating retinal-fugal fiber syndrome (NDRFF).
 In zebrafish, achiasmatic-induced oculomotor deficits generate spontaneous eye oscillations that may model congenital nystagmus in humans, in addition to causing reversed perception of visual stimuli, misappropriated eye movements, and circling swimming behavior.
-Research utilizing this strain may help investigate developmental factors and possible treatments in patients suffering from oculomotor and visual impairment (23).
+Research utilizing this strain may help investigate developmental factors and possible treatments in patients suffering oculomotor and visual impairment (Huang et al 2006).

 Vertebrate optokinetic nystagmus (OKN) is a compensatory oculomotor behavior that is evoked by movement of the visual environment.
 Its primary function is to stabilize visual images on the retina.
 It is possible to evoke this response from many vertebrate species, including zebrafish, in an experimental environment.
 This enables for the screening of mutations affecting visual system development.
-Rick and collegues (24) have shown that belladonna (bel) mutant larvae exhibit abnormal functioning of the OKN with about 40% displaying reversal of the OKN upon experimentally induced visual stimulation.
+Rick and collegues (2000) have shown that belladonna (bel) mutant larvae exhibit abnormal functioning of the OKN with about 40% displaying reversal of the OKN upon experimentally induced visual stimulation.
 The behavioral deficit observed in OKN function is caused by defective, non functional optic chiasm formation in the achiasmatic mutants displaying a reversal of OKN (bel mutants).
 This study highlights how a forward genetic approach can be used in the zebrafish to uncover very specific behavioral deficits.
 Further, the analysis of behavioral mutations in combination with neuroanatomical analysis links behavioral abnormalities with their underlying structural deficits.
-This combination approach of analyzing the neural circuits by genetic means allows the researchers to establish a structurefunction relationships of morphological defects and elucidate the resulting behavioral consequences (24).
+This combination approach of analyzing neural circuits by genetic means allows researchers to establish structure-function relationships of morphological defects and elucidate the resulting behavioral consequences (Rick et al 2000).